agarwalvipin/open_cfa/docs/LOS/Economics/Reading 15.md

-## Reading 15: Monetary Policy
+## Reading 15: Monetary Policy 🧑‍🔧

 ### 🎯 Introduction

-Welcome, future charterholder!
-If fiscal policy is the government using the accelerator and brake, **monetary policy** is the work of the economy's master mechanic: the **central bank**. 🧑‍🔧 Think of the Reserve Bank of India (RBI) or the U.S. Federal Reserve (the Fed).
+Welcome, future charterholder\!
+If fiscal policy is the government using the accelerator and brake, **monetary policy** is the work of the economy's master mechanic: the **central bank**.
+Think of the Reserve Bank of India (RBI) or the U.S. Federal Reserve (the Fed).
 Their job isn't to drive the car, but to fine-tune the engine.

 They control the flow of fuel (the **money supply**) and regulate the engine's temperature (**interest rates**) to keep the economy running smoothly—not too hot (high inflation) and not too cold (recession).
 This reading is your look under the hood.
 We'll explore the central bank's tools, its goals, and the challenges it faces in keeping the economic engine humming.